 Everyone has different abilities and comfort zones.
 It’s all too easy to get excited and suddenly find yourself well outside your comfort zone.
 With 60% of alpine hunting injuries coming as the result of a fall, it pays to have a healthy respect for the terrain, the gear required as well as your own abilities.

 A trip, slip or fall in alpine terrain will often become serious due to the steeper and more exposed nature of the terrain.
 100% of alpine hunting fatalities are as a result of falling, and interestingly 4 of the 5 were hunting alone at the time.
 I know a lot of us like to hunt solo, but simply put, in an alpine environment you’re better off hunting with a buddy.

 As always, be prepared.
 A PLB and enough gear to survive an unexpected night out is simply a no brainer.
-You also need to be prepared mentally to stop moving and find a place to bivvy up, before someone gets seriously hurt.
+The decision to stop and bivvy where you are will be a whole easier to make knowing you can be somewhat comfortable.

 Pick those campsites carefully.
 Are you too exposed to the wind?
 What’s the likelihood of rockfall or an avalanche?
 A good tip here is to look at the rocks around you, are they old and covered is moss/lichen?
 If not, then how do you think they got there?